 The contests are made up centrally by a group of faculty from various institutions but are administered locally.

-The preliminary round of the contest is held in early April and is written in the participating high schools.
+The Preliminary Round of the contest is typically held in late winter/early spring and is written in the participating high schools.
 It consists of 12 multiple-choice questions and takes 45 minutes.
 There are two levels: the junior contest is written by students in grades 8-10, while the senior contest is written by students in grades 11 and 12.
 The high school teachers mark the papers, using an answer key provided.
 There are no restrictions on the number of students who may write this round.

-The final round is held at the beginning of May.
-The top few students from each school are invited with their teachers to a campus of the sponsoring university or college.
+The Final Round is typically held at the beginning of May on campus at a sponsoring university or college.
 Again, there is a junior level and a senior level.
-Each participating school may send up to 4 students to write the Junior exam and up to 4 students to write the Senior exam.
+For the Final Round hosted at UFV, each participating school may send up to 8 students total.
+(For example, a school may send 5 senior contestants and 3 junior contestants, or perhaps just 8 junior contestants.)
 This round is made up of 10 multiple-choice questions and 5 long-answer questions.

-While the students are writing the final round, their teachers have a chance to participate in professional development activities centred around - what else? - mathematics.
-Then while the contests are being marked, everyone else enjoys a lunch provided by the hosting institution and then goes on to enrichment activities.
+While the students are writing the Final Round, their teachers have a chance to participate in professional development activities centred around - what else? - mathematics enrichment activities.
+Then while the contests are being marked, everyone enjoys a lunch provided by the hosting institution and then gets to try out the enrichment activities.

 Prizes for the final round are awarded at the end of the day.
-At UFV prizes include tuition waivers for the top seven seniors and top seven juniors, as well as gift certificates, books, puzzles and other goodies.
+At UFV prizes include tuition waivers, gift certificates, books, puzzles and other goodies.

 UFV Contacts: Margret Bollerup, Vanessa Radzimski, and Ian Affleck at email@example.com